|

 winters since 1979 have had a larger NAT area at this time of the year.

-the vortex is more elongated than at the same time last year.
-This has led to an
+Presently the vortex is more elongated than at the same time last year.
+This has

-earlier onset of ozone depletion than usual.
-On certain days in mid August the
+led to an earlier onset of ozone depletion than usual.
+On certain days in mid

-area of the ozone hole was larger than for the same dates in 2000, the year with
+August the area of the ozone hole was larger than for the same dates in 2000,

-geographical extent of the south polar vortex at the isentropic levels 460 K and
+The geographical extent of the south polar vortex at the isentropic levels 460

 average.